facn2/Path18/README.md

 ### Team Guidelines:

-* CamelCase for JavaScript id's
+* CamelCase for JavaScript id's.
-* kebab-case for CSS Classes
+* kebab-case for CSS Classes.
+* snake_case for multiple word file names.
-* comments for code clarification
+* comments for code clarification.
-* ES6 on backend
+* ES6 on backend and ES5 on the frontend.
-* all team member understand code before approval
+* all team members should understand code before approval (comments on PR).

 **Git Flow**
-* Split each user story into technical tasks
+* Split each user story into technical tasks.
-* Assign yourself to a task and add the `in-progress` label
+* Assign yourself to a task and add the `in-progress` label.
-* Small commits with each sub-task of the technical issue
+* Small commits with each sub-task of the technical issue.
-* Create a `[WIP]` branch
+* Create a `[WIP]` branch.
-* Once the work is complete remove `[WIP]` and assign each team member to review
+* Once the work is complete remove `[WIP]` and assign each team member to review.
-* Add the `awaiting-review` label to the issue and PR
+* Add the `awaiting-review` label to the issue and PR.
-* Request changes if appropriate
+* Request changes if appropriate.
-* The final person to approve the PR should assign both QAs to review
+* The final person to approve the PR should assign both QAs to review.
+* Close issue after the PR has been merged and all tasks relating to the issue are complete.

 ### Stretch Goals:
-* ability to delete a job from the list of matched jobs
+* Ability to delete a job from the list of matched jobs.
-* user authentication
+* User authentication.
-* use of logic for browsing job options
+* Use of logic for browsing job options.
+* Expand data to include colleges.
-* expand data to include colleges
+* Expand data to include more jobs.